m13253/JKSN/README.md

     return hash & 0xff
 ```

+When hashing UTF-16 strings, the hash function processes every byte instead of every byte pair.

 ### Checksum

 Checksum is a optional part of JKSN stream.
 If the transmission media is reliable, or if you decided to GZIP the JKSN stream, checksum may be omitted.